Ohio Citizen Action: Energy and Consumer Campaigns

 Beginning in 2007, the organization took on the issue of coal plant pollution, with campaigns to end mountaintop removal coal mining, block a new AMP-Ohio coal plant in Meigs County and a Baard Energy coal refinery in Columbiana County, to press FirstEnergy, AEP, and Duke Energy to retire outdated coal plants statewide, to reform federal coal ash laws, and to uncover the financial and environmental risks to municipalities and ratepayers from the Prairie State coal plant in Marissa, Illinois.

 In 2012, the group began campaigning against the practice of hydraulic fracturing (fracking) by Chesapeake Energy and other oil and gas drilling companies.
 The group urged Governor Kasich to include language to repeal the oil and gas industry’s exemption from reporting hazardous chemicals directly to emergency planners and first responders.
 Ohio Citizen Action also organized testimony from others, including doctors, nurses and first responders.

 In 2019 Ohio Citizen Action joined the fight against House Bill 6, which began as a "clean air bill", creating a new program that rewards energy generation sources that emit zero carbon emissions with cash by raising funds through a tax on all Ohio ratepayers.
-By the time the bill passed in July, it had also gutted Ohio's renewable energy and energy efficiency programs and directed money from consumers to support two Eisenhower-era coal plants, one of which is in Indiana.
-Many groups had opposed HB 6, but Ohio Citizen Action was the only one speaking directly with and organizing ratepayers every day.
-The bill passed by a very slim margin and opposition was both broad and deep, factors which led to an attempted referendum that was itself met with narrow and well-funded opposition.